Skip to main content

 Does this work across LLM providers (OpenAI, Anthropic, Google)?

 Yes.
-The payment tools are provider-agnostic - they call the Blockchain0x HTTP API, not any LLM-specific surface.
-As long as Pydantic AI supports the underlying provider (which it does for OpenAI, Anthropic, Google GLA, Google VertexAI, Groq, Cohere, Mistral, Bedrock), the payment tools work without changes.
+The tool is provider-agnostic - it calls the Blockchain0x HTTP API, not any LLM-specific surface.
+As long as Pydantic AI supports the provider (OpenAI, Anthropic, Google GLA, Google VertexAI, Groq, Cohere, Mistral, Bedrock), the same function works.
 Just swap the model string in the Agent constructor: 'anthropic:claude-3-5-sonnet-latest' instead of 'openai:gpt-4o'.

 Add typed payments to your agent.